Best Exhausts For Harley Davidson’s Sportster Motorcycles

 Vance & Hines Mini-Grenades Exhaust

-It’s the first time we came across the Mini Grenades exhaust by Vance and Hines.
-It’s a beast at improving low to mid range torque, a unique three staggered design reduces a lot of weight, excellent build quality and a deep aggressive sound makes this our overall top choice.
-The only real downside is the higher price or for those riders aiming for power solely in the higher brackets.
+The first time I laid eyes on the Mini Grenades exhaust by Vance and Hines, I knew I was in for a treat.
+I decided to get my hands on this beast known for improving low to mid-range torque.
+With its unique three staggered design, it shed a significant amount of weight, boasted excellent build quality, and unleashed a deep, aggressive sound that quickly made it my top choice.
+The only hitches were the higher price and maybe not the best option for riders aiming solely for power in the higher brackets.

 Pros